HubSpot/hubspot-api-nodejs/sample-apps/trello-integration-app/src/README.md

 ```bash
 docker-compose -f  ../../../docker-compose-trello-integration.yml up --build
 ```

-You should now be able to navigate to [http://localhost:3000](http://localhost:3000) and use the application.
+Copy Ngrok url from console.
+Now you should be able to navigate to that url and use the application.